 Despite their wild appearance, Pixie-Bobs are domestic cats that don't act all that wild.
 They are social and playful but aren't often described as hyper or destructive.
 This isn't a cat looking for trouble.
 Instead, they'll often look to their human companions for entertainment, enjoying a good game of fetch or jumping after laser pointers and ribbons.

 This is a loyal cat known to follow you around the house.
 You can even leash train a Pixie-Bob, as this breed is eager to go on walks with you.
 They are social cats that enjoy being where you are whenever possible.
 They also don't mind hanging out with strangers if adequately socialized as kittens.
-Pixie-Bob's aren't known to latch onto a specific person and instead enjoy spending time with the entire household.
+Pixie-Bobs aren't known to latch onto a specific person; instead, they enjoy spending time with the entire household.

 This intelligent cat breed is also pretty quiet.
-You'll hear some chirps here and there, but meowing can be quite infrequent.
+You'll hear some chirps occasionally, but meowing can be relatively infrequent.
 Even though they are not the most talkative, you'll notice that your Pixie-Bob understands some human words and phrases.

-The Pixie-Bob is well known for resembling the American bobcat.
-They share the wild cat's coat color and pattern, as well as their short bobbed tail.
-Despite their wild look, the Pixie-Bob is known to have a sympathetic face to match its friendly and loyal demeanor.
+The pixie-bob is well known for resembling the American bobcat.
+It shares the wild cat's coat color and pattern, as well as its short bobbed tail.
+Despite its wild look, the pixie-bob is known to have a sympathetic face to match its friendly and loyal demeanor.

 Head